 Finally, designing dynamic, effective clinical trial eCRFs is easy with the right software — like online form builder Jotform.
 Using Jotform, you can

-- Build eCRFs (including HIPAA-compliant online forms for added data security) from scratch or with one of Jotform’s premade templates
+- Build eCRFs (including HIPAA-friendly online forms for added data security) from scratch or with one of Jotform’s premade templates

 - Customize eCRFs with easy-to-use, drag-and-drop functionality, changing colors and fonts, inserting your logo, and adding and editing eCRF questions